KyleGough/sudoku/README.md

 ##### Coverage and Total Occurrences

 This table demonstrates the percentage of test puzzles that feature at least one of each technique.
-Note that some harder techniques could be employed instead of multiple uses of easier techniques in certain Sudokus, however the way the solver has been implemented restarts the order of techniques upon information gain (removal of candidates, value of cell determined).
+Note that some harder techniques could be employed instead of multiple uses of easier techniques in certain Sudoku, however the solver has been implemented to ensure that easier techniques are prioritised over the more difficult techniques.

 | Technique          | Coverage (%) | Occurrences |
 | ------------------ | ------------ | ----------- |